mrblonde91/Refactoring-In-Action/README.md

         mutable Rating: Option<int>

 ### F# Gotchas

+#### Immutability?
 One issue that I have encountered as part of migrating existing code to F# is the `[<CliMutable>]` attribute.
 For example with dapper you need a parameterless constructor.
 The `CliMutable` attribute effectively does that.
 In F#, these records will behave in the exact same way and they will remain immutable.
 However what it effectively does in the background is it creates getters and setters result in mutability being introduced when it gets to the C#.

             var publisherV2 = new PublisherV2()
             {